2016-2017 Undergraduate Catalog

 The Counseling and Psychological Services office is located on the second floor of the Flagler-Metzgar Center.
 Normal hours of operation are 8 a.m. to 4:30 p.m.
 Monday through Friday.
 Services generally are offered by appointment and may be scheduled by stopping at the office in-person or by calling 570-422-3277.
 For additional information, visit esu.edu/caps.

 The university provides several options for those interested in dance.
 The minor in dance is open to all students.
-The University Dance Company is a select group of 15-25 students, chosen by audition, who produce a performance each semester with choreography by faculty, guest artists and students.
+The University Dance Company is a select group of 15-25 students, chosen by audition, who produce a performance each semester with choreography by faculty, guest artists and students in ballet, contemporary, jazz, and other dance styles.
 The ESU Contemporary Dancers is a student organization open to all students regardless of background, and produces recitals choreographed and performed by students.
-The Dance Team performs high-energy hip-hop and jazz dance during sports events.
-All of these organizations are open to majors in any area.
+The Dance Team performs hip-hop and jazz dance during sports events.
+All of these organizations are open to all students.

 Various departments, as well as clubs and organizations, sponsor field trips to points of interest in the surrounding area.
 The proximity to New York City and Philadelphia provides opportunities for students to enrich the activities of their curricula.